Compare PHOENIX MARKETS Versus AVATRADE and IC Markets broker accounts.

 Phoenix Markets Vs AvaTrade ECN Account

-Phoenix Markets does offer clients ECN accounts, while AvaTrade does offer clients ECN accounts.
+Phoenix Markets does offer clients ECN accounts, while AvaTrade does not offer clients ECN accounts.

 Phoenix Markets Vs AvaTrade Islamic Account